Philadelphia Birth Injury Lawyer

 Difficulties with childbirth are not uncommon and, fortunately, most have a happy ending.
 However, when it is discovered that your baby is suffering from an injury could have been caused as a result of your doctor’s use of forceps or a vacuum, your dreams quickly turn to fears about the future of your baby.
-If you are concerned that your child’s condition may have been a result of your doctor’s possible negligence, contact a personal injury attorney with the details of your case to determine your next steps.
+If you are concerned that your child’s condition may have been a result of your doctor’s possible negligence, contact a birth injury lawyer in Philadelphia, PA with the details of your case to determine your next steps.

 When a baby is delivered using forceps or a vacuum or the obstetrician uses his or her hand to forcibly pull the baby out, the nerves in the neck may become stretched, torn or compressed, resulting in paralysis of the arm and reduced muscle function.
 This is called brachial plexus and there are several forms of this injury.

 - Erb-Duchenne, Duchenne-Erb or simply Erb’s palsy is a type of Brachial plexus palsy that just affects the upper arm.

 - Klumpe paralysis is the condition when the lower part of the arm or hand of the child is affected.
 This is less common.